-New York resident Tim Hoover maintains visual inventory of pop-culture inspired wizardry.
+New York resident Tim Hoover maintains a visual inventory of pop-culture-inspired wizardry.
 This collection of videos, better known as The Propping Block, entertains thousands of followers.
 This past April, Hoover turned his attention to Harry Potter.
 Hogsmeade Village, to be exact.

 The result: A beautifully crafted bookshelf insert.

 The making of a Harry Potter themed Book Nook I made as a gift to my super fan sister in law!
 I had to skip over a few bits for brevity, sorry if that gets confusing at all but it’s about three weeks of work cut down to 15 minutes! – The Propping Block via YouTube